-Video, film and performance, mediums to which Gillies most consistently returns, are premised on deception.
-Via illusion, they colonise inhabited realities, at the same time as they call themselves into question.
-Video, in particular, has the capacity to loop and repeat, making it a recursive medium, well suited to critiques of identity and histories-two thematic strains in Gillies' own bodies of work.
-In Divide (2006/2016), a nation emerges from the collective memory of its introduced inhabitants.
+Gillies' own bodies of work.
+In Divide (2004/2016), a nation emerges from the collective memory of its introduced inhabitants.
 Incongruous things-an ant mound, a Chinese opera singer, men and animals-are cut to fit.
 The work is punctuated with these unlikely, yet familiar, amalgams.
-But if you have watched the Australian landscape from the window of a moving train [as you can so wonderfully do in Witkacy & Malinowski...] or walked for absent miles through dense indifferent bush to find a beach at the end with a barbeque cemented on it or admired a purple shroud of Paterson's Curse or looked past an outcrop of granite and serrated tussock to notice teams of sheep stepping their desire lines across deforested earth, then you already know that invasion here is not the exception, but the rule.
+But if you have watched the Australian landscape from the window of a moving train [as you can so wonderfully in Witkacy & Malinowski...] or walked for absent miles through dense indifferent bush to find a beach at the end with a barbeque cemented on it or admired a purple shroud of Paterson's Curse or looked past an outcrop of granite and serrated tussock to notice teams of sheep stepping their desire lines across deforested earth, then you already know that invasion here is not the exception, but the rule.